-Virginia Henderson was a founding member of Women in Focus and soon the Madison School Board will vote on whether or not to name a school for her.
+Virginia Henderson was a founding member of Women in Focus.
+The Madison School Board recently voted to name a school for her.

 I was 10-years old when I first met Virginia Henderson.
 I was a middle school staff writer at Simpson Street Free Press and Virginia was a member of our board of directors.
 She always took the time to talk with us and encourage us.
 And she always supported our work.
 I still remember how she would ask us, the students, about our articles and what we were working on.
-Virginia would talk to us about the importance of writing and academic achievement; always with a warm and caring tone.
+Dr. Henderson talked to us about the importance of writing and academic achievement; always with a warm and caring tone.
 Each year, at the Women In Focus – “I Have a Dream Ball,” Virginia would welcome us and make us feel special.
-For us, getting to see Virginia was always one of the highlights of the event.
+For us, getting to see Dr. Henderson was always one of the highlights of the event.

 Dr. Virginia Henderson was a fierce advocate for academic achievement and local kids.
 Her credentials and accomplishments in the field of education could not be more impressive.
 She worked in the Madison schools, was a longtime Rotary member and contributor to Madison Rotary Foundation, and a board member at Simpson Street Free Press.

-It would be an honor for any local school to carry Dr. Henderson’s name.
-The current proposal is to re-name Glendale Elementary on the southeast side.
+It will be an honor for Glendale Elementary school to carry Dr. Henderson’s name.
+Glendale Elementary is located on the South-East side.
 The Henderson name would naturally and rightly inspire Madison students for years to come.

 That’s why this move is practical and not just symbolic.
 Inspiration for elementary-age readers, and the rest of us, is needed because our city faces a reading crisis.
 Any and all steps that get more kids reading and more kids engaged at school make a real difference.